LieberInstitute/TREG/README.md

 such as single-molecule fluorescent in situ hybridization (smFISH).

 In a smFISH experiment the number of TREG puncta can be used to infer the total RNA expression of the cell.
-The shape defined by the TREG puncta would help define the shape and size of a cell.

 The motivation of this work is to collect data via smFISH in to help build better deconvolution algorithms.
 But may be many other application